All Episodes

 That was done deliberately.

-Uh I'm not saying it was Comey's idea.
+I'm not saying it was Comey's idea.

 It was rigged.

-Let's go to uh Sharon in Mississippi.
+Let's go to Sharon in Mississippi.

-Sharon, welcome to Sean Hannity show.
+Sharon, welcome to Sean Hannity Show.

 Hi, Mark.

-I think he's going after him on obstruction of justice, like Comey laid out the case when he testified.
+I think he's going after him on obstruction of justice.

 He said the president asked him, Do you like your job?

-Do you want to keep his job?
+Do you want to keep your job?

-And later on he said drop the Flynn thing.
+And later on, he said, drop the Flynn thing.

 You're making a very good point there, Sharon.

-Now that's true.
+Now, that's true.

 There is no collusion.